Skip to main content

 Pupil/students assessment

 Student assessment is used for the continuous improvement of the management and day-to-day running of schools.
-It is an integral part of the instruction and learning process.
+It is an integral part of the teaching and learning process.

 In order to conduct assessments, schools use a set of techniques and approaches:

-• Diagnostic assessment is carried out at the start of a school year in order to record prior student performance and inform lesson planning and instruction
+• Diagnostic assessment is carried out at the start of a school year in order to record prior student performance and contribute to lesson planning and instruction

 • Formative assessment is conducted during the learning process in order to determine if learning objectives specified by the current curriculum for each subject have been met.
 The ultimate purpose is to support the instruction process and learning outcomes